AlexAegis/pont/readme.md

 > having a separate script for each system, or a custom script that skips on
 > `pacman` systems, just have a `fallback` script.

-TODO: enable the use of variables here using the `$` prefix

-TODO: Enable having multiple dependencies using `:`

 ### Init Scripts

 > `init.user.sh`